felipevolpone/simpledb/README.md

 ```

 #### FindWhere
-Gets a list of records record based on the simpledb.Where param.
+Gets a list of records record based on a more advanced query,
+using the simpledb.Where param.

 ```golang
 var users []User